frederic-perez/AmE-dictionary/data/dictionary.md

 __inclement__ _adj_ __1__ (of weather) Stormy, severe, or tempestuous. __2__ Harsh, severe, or merciless.
 __inclined__ _adj_
 __incognito__ _adv_ :two::hammer:
+__incognizant__ _adj_ Lacking knowledge or awareness. _Syn_ unaware _He was incognizant of the new political situation and needed his brother to brief him on the details._
 __incommunicado__
 __inconclusive__ _adj_
 __incongruities__ _n_